Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/_Processes Examples.md

 dev@dev: python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

-## command can be launched in the background
+## command can be launched directly in the background
 dev@dev: python3 -m http.server &
 [1] 10753
 dev@dev: Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

-dev@dev: echo "Hello"
-Hello

 ## set command to run in background
 ## enter ctrl+Z to suspend the process